jxnblk/blog/src/posts/static-site-generation-with-react-and-webpack.md

 React router can also do client-side routing using the Link component.
 This can make transitioning pages feel faster.

-To use client-side routing, replace the anchor links in the Header with React Routers's Link components.
+To use client-side routing, replace the anchor links in the Header with React Routers’s Link components.

 ```js
 // components/Header.jsx